gwu-libraries/sfm-ui/docs/exploring.rst

 Kibana
 ======

 * Kibana waits for ElasticSearch to start.
-However, it may take a long time for ElasticSearch to start completelyt.
+However, it may take a long time for ElasticSearch to start completely.
 By default, a large wait time has been set but you may find it necessary to make it even larger.
-TODO: HOW TO DO THIS
+To set the wait time, please check the ``docker-compose.yml`` file and set the corresponding value to ``WAIT_SECS``.
 * For production use, set ``LOGGING_QUIET`` to true to suppress all logging output other than error messages.
 For development purpose, you can set the log level based on the following table: